 One of the major considerations for any retrieval capability is that it must return answers in a timely way.
 The speed at which queries get returned should be comparable to that of existing document retrieval mechanisms, which manage to search millions of documents in seconds.
-Even though our experience with the prototype implementation has been favorable (i.e., queries generally take several seconds at most without exploiting well-known performance-enhancing techniques such as query optimization) there is still the question of how the performance will scale with the size of the database.
-As we have shown elsewhere [26] PQL can be mapped to DATALOG¬, which has been shown to be bounded by polynomial time [27].
-Consequently, we have every reason to believe that PQL will perform comparably to other database query languages.
+Even though our experience with the prototype implementation has been favorable (i.e., queries generally take several seconds at most, even though our implementation does not exploit well-known performance-enhancing techniques such as reverse indices or query optimization) there is still the question of how the performance will scale with the size of the database.
+The computational complexity of PQL can be most easily assessed by mapping it to formal query languages with known computational complexity.
+We will start by showing that PQL without the \-modifier can be mapped to first-order query languages like CALC whose complexity is in QLOGSPACE.
+We then extend the analysis by mapping POL with the \-modifier to a DATALOG-type language whose computational complexity is polynomial.
+These are good results: polynomial complexity implies that the computation needed to enact a PQL query is bounded by a polynomial function in the size of the service model database.
+We can, thus, expect performance comparable to most database query languages.